 The Leader also has obligations to the House as a whole.
-She expresses its collective feelings on formal occasions by giving motions of thanks and congratulations.
-She also gives procedural advice, eg in disputes over who will speak next during questions.
+He expresses its collective feelings on formal occasions by giving motions of thanks and congratulations.
+He also gives procedural advice, eg in disputes over who will speak next during questions.
 The Leader is available to assist and advise all Lords.

-The current Leader of the House of Lords is Baroness Evans of Bowes Park.
-As with all past Leaders, she was appointed to the position by the prime minister.
+The current Leader of the House of Lords is Lord True.
+As with all past Leaders, he was appointed to the position by the prime minister.

 - Leading the government benches in the House of Lords

 - Conduct of government business in the Lords (jointly responsible with the Chief Whip)

 - Repeating in the Lords statements made by the prime minister to the Commons

 - Giving guidance to the House on matters of order and procedure